masc-ucsc/livehd/docs/projects.md

 * chunk64 1bit: set to true for 64bytes chunks

-The overflow (and free 64bytes) are always 64byte aligned.
-As a result, a chunk of 64 bytes is either 4 master/master_root/free16 or 1 chunk of 64bytes.
+The overflow (and free 48bytes) are always 48byte aligned.
+As a result, a chunk of 48 bytes is either 4 master/master_root/free12 or 1 chunk of 48bytes.
 This allows faster iteration for the fast pass.
-The last bit in the 64byte chunk indicates if it is a 64 or a 16byte chunk (1 means 64byte).
+The last bit in the 48byte chunk indicates if it is a 48 or a 12byte chunk (1 means 48byte).
 To distinguish between master and master_root we use the root field.

-Some potential optimizations to explore is to reduce to 12bytes (vs 16) and 48 vs (64).
-Also, to use a variation of the simple-8b encoding for 70 (master_root with 12bytes).
+The vbyte may be an option, but a simple-8b encoding variation optimized for our common sizes would require (2 bits stored somewhere else)

+master: (8 bytes 64bits)
+3: 2x32
+2: 4x16
+1: 5x9+19
+0: 12+4x10+12

+master_root: (9 bytes or 72bits -2 code -> 70bits)
-3: 2x34
+3: 6+2x32
-2: 4x17
+2: 18+17+17+18
-1: 12+5x11+12
+1: 5x10+20
-0: 2x9+4x8+2x9
+0: 2x12+2x11_2x12

 ## Verilog input with a slang 2 LNAST pass